tigerabrodi/kafka-kinesis-notes/README.md

 In a queue architecture, messages are published once and consumed once.
 Messages are stored in the queue until they are processed and deleted.
 It follows the point-to-point messaging pattern.

+**Use Cases:** Task distribution, load leveling, and for ensuring that each message is processed by only one consumer.

 **Limitations:** Limited support for multiple consumers and cannot guarantee that a message is delivered to all subscribers.

 Common tech: